You won’t believe how different homemade nacho chips taste from the store bought kind! There’s truly nothing like them.

 - Lime zest

-Sprinkle them with the sea salt and lime zest while they’re still hot.
-The lime and salt are arguably the best part about these chips.
+Finally, sprinkle them with the sea salt and lime zest while they’re still hot.

 Substitutions and Variations